k2view-academy/K2View-Academy/articles/07_table_population/15_parent_rows_grouping.md

 <td><strong>NONE</strong></td>
 <td>Any</td>
 <td>SELECT * FROM PATIENT WHERE PATIENT_ID = ?
 AND VISIT_ID = ?</td>
-<td >NONE is default for Cassandra, which requires separate calls to server for each value</td>
+<td >NONE is a default value for Cassandra, which requires separate calls to server for each value</td>
 </tr>
 </tbody>
 </table>